archlinux/archlinux-docker/README.md

 # Docker Base Image for Arch Linux [![Build Status](https://travis-ci.org/archlinux/archlinux-docker.svg?branch=master)](https://travis-ci.org/archlinux/archlinux-docker)
 This repository contains all scripts and files needed to create a Docker base image for the Arch Linux distribution.
 ## Dependencies
-Install the following Arch Linux packages:
+Install the following packages:
 * make
-* devtools
 * docker
 ## Usage
-Run `make docker-image` as root to build the base image.
+Run `make docker-image` to build the base image.
 ## Purpose
 * Provide the Arch experience in a Docker Image
 * Provide the most simple but complete image to base every other upon